-Angel Trains has been compensated for manufacturing delays on the East Anglia Class 720s
+Angel Trains has been compensated for manufacturing delays for the East Anglia Class 720s

-As noted in the January 2021 Credit Opinion, in December 2020 Angel Trains transferred an SPV, Angel Trains Rolling Stock Limited (ATRSL), into the senior debt ring-fence.
-ATRSL has entered into arrangements to procure and subsequently lease 665 electric multiple unit (EMU) Aventra Class 720 vehicles.
+In December 2020 Angel Trains transferred an SPV, Angel Trains Rolling Stock Limited (ATRSL), into the senior debt ring-fence.
+ATRSL entered into arrangements to procure and subsequently lease 665 electric multiple unit (EMU) Aventra Class 720 vehicles.
 Following the transfer all ATRSL vehicles, contracts, debt and cash are incorporated in the senior debt ring-fence.